 At the symposium, Diesner also will give a talk on the paper, "Biases in Bibliometric Network Data and the Measurement of Triadic Closure," which she coauthored with Jinseok Kim (PhD '17), research assistant professor in the Institute for Social Research Survey Research Center at the University of Michigan.

 Diesner's research in human-centered data science and social computing combines methods from network science, natural language processing, and machine learning with theories from the social sciences, humanities, and linguistics to advance knowledge and discovery about interaction- and information-based systems.
 Recent recognition for her research expertise includes a Linowes Fellowship from the Cline Center for Advanced Social Research at Illinois (2018), a R.C.
 Evans Data Analytics Fellowship from the Deloitte Foundation Center for Business Analytics at Illinois (2018), and an appointment as the CIO Scholar for Information Research & Technology at Illinois (2018).
-Diesner has published more than 55 referred articles.
+Diesner has published more than 55 refereed articles.
 She received her PhD from Carnegie Mellon University's School of Computer Science (2012).